-This section synthesises the assessment of climate impacts on open ocean and deep seafloor ecosystem structure and functioning and the levels of risk under future conditions of global warming (see SM5.2).
-The format for Figure 5.16 matches that of Figure 19.4 of AR5 (Pörtner et al. 2014) and Figure 3.20 of SR15 (Hoegh-Guldberg et al. 2018), indicating the levels of additional risk as colours (white, yellow, red and purple).
-Each column in Figure 5.16 indicates how risks increase with ocean warming, acidification (OA), deoxygenation, and POC flux with a focus on present day conditions (2000s) and future conditions by the year 2100 under low (RCP2.6) and high (RCP8.5) CO2 emission scenarios.
-The transition between the levels of risk to each type of ecosystem is estimated from key evidence assessed in earlier parts of this chapter (Sections 5.2.2, 5.2.3, 5.2.4).
-SST is chosen to provide an indication of the changes in all these variables because it is closely related to cumulative carbon emission (Gattuso et al. 2015) which is the main climatic driver of the hazards.
-SST scales with Global Mean Surface Temperature (GMST) by a factor of 1.44 according to changes in an ensemble of RCP8.5 simulations; with an uncertainty of about 4% in this scaling factor based on differences between the RCP2.6 and RCP8.5 scenarios.
-The transition values may have an error of ±0.3°C depending on the consensus of expert judgment.
-The deep seafloor embers are generated based on earth system model projection of climate variables to the seafloor under RCP2.6 and RCP8.5 scenarios, and then translated to RCP associated change in SST.
-The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high and very high levels of confidence.
+This section synthesizes the assessment of climate impacts on open ocean and deep-seafloor ecosystem structure and functioning and the levels of risk under future conditions of global warming (see SM5.2).
+The format for Figure 5.16 matches that of Figure 19.4 of AR5 (Pörtner et al., 2014) and Figure 3.20 of SR1.5 (Hoegh-Guldberg et al., 2018), indicating the levels of additional risk as colors (white, vellow, red and purple).
+Each column in Figure 5.16 indicates how risks increase with ocean warming, acidification (OA), deoxygenation, and POC flux with a focus on present day conditions (2000s) and future conditions by the year 2100 under low (RCP 2.6) and high (RCP 8.5) CO2 emission scenarios.
+The transition between the levels of risk to each type of ecosystem is estimated from key evidence assessed in earlier parts of this Chapter (Sections 5.2.2, 5.2.3, 5.2.4).
+Sea surface temperature is chosen to provide an indication of the changes in all these variables because it is closely related to cumulative carbon emission (Gattuso et al., 2015) which is the main climatic driver of the hazards.
+Sea surface temperature slightly (<0.1 °C) from global atmospheric temperature (Karl et al., 2015), while the transition values may have an error of ± 0.3 °C depending on the consensus of expert judgment.
+The deep seafloor embers are generated based on earth system model projection of climate variables to the seafloor under RCP 2.6 and RCP 8.5 scenarios, and then translated to RCP- associated change in SST.
+The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high, and very high levels of confidence.
 A detailed account of the procedures involved in the ember for each type of ecosystem, such as their exposure to climate hazards, sensitivity of key biotic and abiotic components, natural adaptive capacity, observed impacts and projected risks, and regional hotspots of vulnerability is provided in the SM5.2 and Table 5.5.
-The risk assessment for cold water corals is in agreement with the conclusions in AR5 Chapter 6.3.1.4.1, although more recent literature is assessed in Box 5.2 and Table SM5.5.
+The risk assessment for cold-water corals is in agreement with the conclusions in AR5 Ch6.3.1.4.1, although more recent literature is assessed in Box 5.2 and Table SM5.5.